Watch videos with career advice from people who use Japanese in their jobs on the Japanese Career Video page.

 - Ibaraki Christian University

-- Consider approaching the Japan Foundation or the Consulate near your home
+- Consider approaching the Japan Foundation or the Consulate near your home.
+The close ones from Bates College include the Consulate-General of Japan in Boston. and the Japan Foundation New York.

-Boston Career Forum is the largest career forum for bilinguals in Japanese and English, annually in November.
-Participating students are encouraged to make appointments for interviews in advance.
-This year it is held on November 18-20, 2016.
+- Boston Career Forum is the largest career forum for bilinguals in Japanese and English, annually in November.
+Participating students are encouraged to make appointments for interviews in advance (start in the summer), and to practice interviews in English and in Japanese.
+Sophomores and juniors may also be interested for internship opportunities.
+2021 Forum is completely online and open from summer until November.

 JET (The Japan Exchange and Teaching) Program